SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-02-27-the-proper-way-to-cold-email-my-trip-to-university-of-new-hampshire.md

 Saying statements like “would love to…” or “If you get a chance” … or even “If you had some time next week, would love to…” All of these sell underconfidence and gives the person an out of the conversation.

+## Cold Email Statistics:

+These stats are crazy low, 3.5% means every 100 people you target you are only hearing back from 4.
+Out of those 4 how many will actually close?

+“I’m sorry we really aren’t interested at this moment.”

+Also, if you speak with a lot of reps they would say sometimes luck plays a huge factor.
+Luck?!
+Luck isn’t for cold calling or emailing, that’s a lot of people's livelihood.
+Might as well just play the lottery or go to Bingo Night at Dover Bowl, at least those are more fun.

+## Stand-Out Be Different:

+In this day and age there are thousands of companies in the field who are all doing the same thing as you and prospecting the same companies as you are.
+So to go in with the same tired script every single day, to every single person, doesn’t separate you from your competition.

+Think about it?
+Most of your clients inboxes: